- What is IRMA all about?

 The Privacy by Design foundation is working on backup functionality for attributes.
 It allows you to restore these attributes from this back-up into your new phone.
 The attributes in the old phone are then disabled.
 This back-up functionality will be added to the IRMA app in due course, via the regular update mechanism.

 IRMA differs in essential ways from other identity management systems, such as Facebook login, or iDIN in the Netherlands.
-IRMA has a decentralised architecture.
+IRMA has a decentralized architecture.
 Your attributes are stored only locally, on your phone, and not centrally in the computer systems of some “identity broker”.
 When you use IRMA to prove to a webshop that you are older than 18, your IRMA app communicates directly with the webshop, without intermediary parties.
 In the IRMA set-up there are, in principle, no third parties who can monitor and record:

 - which attributes you have